Consumer Deals

 Internet TV

-Tiscali TV.
-Available London and other parts of the UK, this service was formerly known as Homechoice, and uses an existing phone line to deliver TV channels to your home.
+TalkTalk TV.
+Known as Tiscali TV until January 2010, this service is available in London and other parts of the UK, and uses an existing phone line to deliver TV channels to your home.
 You're supplied with a special decoder box, and then have access to digital TV, plus a range of other services.
-Tiscali TV offers over 80 channels of digital TV, 1000 on-demand movies, over 5000 music videos, hundreds of TV series, and a TV rewind service.
-More on Radio and Telly's Tiscali TV page or at www.tiscali.co.uk

 What is Interactive TV?